 The company should be ready with a soft copy of the onboarding documents that are usually e-signed by the remote employee.
 In addition to these, different companies may have different protocols depending on their work culture.

-But the key point is, virtual onboarding should feel as comprehensive, detailed, and seamless to the new employee as the normal onboarding process.
+Virtual onboarding process does not have to be messy.
+It should feel as comprehensive, detailed, and seamless to the new employee as the normal onboarding process.

 Challenges in Virtual Onboarding

 Virtual onboarding seems very easy at a glance - just like any other chore that a company does - but is one of the most challenging things the management or the HR team faces.
 Some of the most common challenges are:

 The biggest challenge is making the new employee give a feeling of what it is like to work in the company by meeting the people directly, hearing their thoughts in person, and setting up the right tone for work.